 If someone has projected a negative or limiting belief onto you concerning an area of your competence, abilities, giftedness or talents, etc., I want you to reject that limiting belief.
 You do not have to receive or believe what others say or express about you.
-The question I have for you is do you know what does God says about you?
+The question I have for you is do you know what God says about you?

 What do you see and believe?

 What amazing treasures do YOU believe God has placed inside of you, even if others can’t see it, believe it or speak it?
 Hold on to what you know is true about you because people will not always be able to recognize your giftedness.
 Just look at King David.
 His own family wasn’t able to see the king in him.
 Joseph’s family didn’t see the world-class leader in him.
-And many in Jesus’ day failed to recognize him as the son of God, the living word of God and the Savior of the world.
+And many in Jesus’ day failed to recognize him as the son of God and the Savior of the world.
 You get my point.

 People will not always see or believe in your purpose, giftedness or greatness.
 And that’s okay.
 But what you need to see AND believe is that God has greatly gifted and equipped you with everything you need to fulfill the assignment He has for your life.
 There’s no need to gain man’s approval or validation.
 And there’s not need to live by man’s word because if you live your life based on what others say about you, you will die by what they say about you.
 You are a custom made masterpiece.
 You were created to do great works using the gifts God has placed inside of you.
 Reject anything on the contrary.

 Discover Your Inspirational Traits